mimblewimble/site/yeastplume.md

 # What will I do?

-As to what I intend to work on over the next few months, since Grin is still in infancy the task list is always in flux.
-Testnet2 is in the process of being launched, so many of the actual tasks will result from our findings there as it evolves.
-However, for a general idea.
+As to what I intend to work on over the next few months, the task list is always in flux.
+Testnet3 has been very successful so far, and it feels like we're hurtling towards a proper launch date... however this means there is more to do than ever!
+Very roughly:

-* Continuing work on Cuckoo Miner, particularly support for multi-GPU setups (as mining implementations become available,) and extending the API to allow for integration into pooled mining clients
-* There is much work to be done on the wallet infrastructure and client, which will most likely be a team focus for the next few months
+* Continuing work on wallet improvements and the web wallet interface
-* Continuing work on the new TUI
+* Properly addressing wallet security now that the infrastructure is in place
+* More Much needed testing, bug fixing and refinements on core code
+* Reviewing, rewriting, improving critical crypto code in our libsecp256k fork
+* Continued updates and improvements to grin-miner and cuckoo miner as mining requirements become clearer
 * Continual improvements to infrastructure, build, quality of life, documentation.
 * As always, PR review, bug-squashing, fixes and improvements as they come up.

-In addition to this, I also intend to work on some of the softer tasks around Grin's governance and promotion, which include:
+In addition to this, I also intend to continue work on some of the softer tasks around Grin's governance and promotion, which include:

 * Visits to conferences or meetups (particularly if Grin/MW needs representing)
 * Developer interviews with any interested podcasters/journalists (since Igno won't do it)